draskell/nightnoon-hugo/content/posts/inception.md

 ---
-title: "Introduction"
+title: "The Inception of This Blog"
 date: 2022-12-26T10:39:35-08:00
-draft: true
+draft: false
+tags:
+- software dev
+categories:
+- development
 ---

-# Welcome to my blog

 Welcome, I am using this blog to explore my interests.
-Anything that excites me enough to keep me up into the wee hours tinkering.
+Anything that excites me enough to keep me up into the wee hours tinkering is fare play for the blog.
 Hence the title NightNoon, as in "Should I go to bed?
 No!
 It's barely night noon."

 The site is built using Hugo which will serve as the first topic to explore for the blog.
 I'm taking a page from [Simon Willison](https://simonwillison.net) who has suggested blogging in bite size chunks and starting with TIL posts.